skrey/yellow-extensions/features/README.md

 * [YCSSG](https://github.com/dieli/yellow-extension-ycssg):
   Image gallery in CSS only.

-The following are archived extensions:
+The following features are archived:

 * [InlineAttachment](https://github.com/nibreh/yellow-plugin-inline-attachment):
   Drag and drop image upload for editing a page.